rigdenlab/SIMBAD/README.md

 This will install SIMBAD into your CCP4 installation.
 On top of installing the source code, an executable script ``simbad`` should be automatically installed.

+SIMBAD uses a modified version of AMORE to perform rotation searches.
+This version of amore will be added to the CCP4 distribution soon however in the meantime you will need to manually link this to your CCP4 installation:

+    ln -s SIMBAD/static/amoreCCB2.exe $CCP4/bin/amoreCCB2.exe

 ### Usage

 You can run SIMBAD by executing the following command: